 Autism is a complex disorder that makes it hard to communicate and interact with others.
 This condition affects one in 1000 people, being characterized by a “triad of impairments” in communication, non-verbal behavior, and social interaction.
 Also referred to as Autism Spectrum Disorder (ASD), it affects the way nerve cells and their synapses connect.
 This leads to restricted and repetitive behaviors, self-injury, poor motor planning, stereotypy, and language impairments.
-Most children diagnosed with autism have problems using social skills to connect with other people.
+Most children diagnosed with autism have problems using social skills to connect with other people if they don’t get help from a program like Adolescent Acute Autism Therapy.
+However growing up with a disability like this may be challenging and goals may be harder to achieve, but that’s why it is important to get help for your child as soon as possible from a social security disability attorney to see what type of benefits they are able to obtain.

 Types of Autism Disorders